housten/OIDC-Demo/MetricsApiAWS/demo-instructions.md

 2. The API should start on `https://localhost:xxxx` (check console output)

 3. Test without token (should get 401 Unauthorized):
+Choose the correct port from your local run output.
 ```cmd
 curl -k https://localhost:7000/api/testresults
 ```